 Additional financing requirements and access to capital.
 We will require substantial additional funds for further research and development, planned clinical testing, regulatory approvals, establishment of manufacturing capabilities and, if necessary, the marketing and sale of our products.
-Based on historical and future projected operations, we expect our current cash and marketable securities of \$2.7 million to enable us to fund our operating requirements for at least the next 12 months.
-We may attempt to raise additional funds through public or private equity or debt financing, collaborations with other biopharmaceutical companies and/or from other sources, including non-governmental grants and loans and various government incentive programs.
+Management is of the opinion that sufficient working capital will be obtained from external financing to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
+These factors indicate the existence of a material uncertainty that may cast significant doubt on the ability of the Company to continue as a going concern We may attempt to raise additional funds through public or private equity or debt financing, collaborations with other biopharmaceutical companies and/or from other sources, including non-governmental grants and loans and various government incentive programs.
 There can be no assurance that additional funding, however sourced, will be available on terms acceptable to us and which would foster the successful commercialization of our products.